geometric representation theory

 Special and general types

 More concretely, we get as follows.
-It has a basis given by the irreps of : that is, is an index for an irreducible finite-dimensional complex representation of .
+It has a basis given by the isomorphism classes of irreducible representations of : that is, is an index for an irreducible finite-dimensional complex representation of .
 It has a product given by

 In terms of K-theory